Mount Fuji, Japan

 Prices and interest rates:

 Japan is unique among major economies in having repeatedly suffered deflation over the last decade.
-As a result, Japan's central bank has kept interest rates in negative territory for a prolonged period, and by end-2023 was the only major central bank to still have interest rates below 0%.
+As a result, Japan's central bank has kept interest rates in negative territory for a prolonged period, and only returned rates to positive territory in 2024.

 Demographic- and debt-related challenges: